 - 1 cup grated cheddar cheese

 #TwelveLoaves August: Savory.
-After a gorgeous month of July stone fruit breads, our August baking mission is taking on a savory side.
-Think breads with cheeses and spices.
+After a gorgeous month of July stone fruit bread, our August baking mission is taking on a savory side.
+Think bread with cheeses and spices.
 Garlic and onion, oh my!
 What savory mood are you in?
 Share your favorite savory bread recipe (yeast or quick bread).
 Let’s get baking!

 Want to join the #TwelveLoaves group?
 It’s easy!

 - When you post your Twelve Loaves bread on your blog, make sure that you mention the Twelve Loaves challenge in your blog post; this helps us to get more members as well as share everyone’s posts.
 Please make sure that your bread is inspired by the theme!

 - Please link your post to the linky tool at the bottom of my blog.
 It must be a bread baked to the Twelve Loaves theme.

 - Have your Twelve Loaves bread that you baked this August 2013, and posted on your blog by August 31, 2013.

 #TwelveLoaves is a monthly bread baking party.
 It was created by Lora from Cake Duchess and runs so smoothly thanks to the help of the lovely Paula from Vintage Kitchen Notes and Renee from Magnolia Days.